t4deon/BloodGlucoseMeteron/README.md

 # BloodGlucoseMeteron
 This is our award winning 'Blood Glucose Meteron' app.
 It was created to play around with the new FHIR standard in context of the FHIR Dev Days 2015 in Amsterdam.
 It is the winner of the Student Track at the FHIR DevDays 2015.
+There is also a little website that displays the sent data in a graph.

+## Structure
+folder js: website that displays the data using SMART for FHIR
+rest: app

 ## Features
 The app is able to pull data from a blood glucose meter via Bluetooth Low Energy.
 It transforms this data into FHIR resources and posts them to a FHIR server.